JowoScript/JowoScript/README.md

 <li>Muhammad Nurcahyo Pratomo and familys has the right to blacklist government agencies if there are individuals who threaten and make things difficult for me</li>
 <li>Muhammad Nurcahyo Pratomo and familys has the right to blacklist company agencies if there are individuals who threaten and make things difficult for me</li>
 <li>Muhammad Nurcahyo Pratomo has the right to create global native code and strict code in bytecode form with a valid commercial license in the field of science with new programing language and old programing language</li>
+<li>Money laundering is strictly prohibited, go back to point number 1 and point number 7</li>
 <li>Minimum age required to be 18 years old in using programming language code and can use good logic, back to point point number 7</li>
 <li>Price tag that has been applied cannot be contested by any party, either in the future or now, back to point number 7</li>
 <li>Alcohol or intoxicating drinks sites are strictly prohibited, back to point number 7</li>